aldy120/simple-seo-validator/README.md

 ```

 ## `TagsNotInHead`
 `TagsNotInHead` can validate whether a tag is in HTML head, by specifying tag name, attribute name, and attribute value.
-If you do not specify an attribute value, all the tags with the attribute name will be counted.
+If you do not specify an attribute value, all the tags which has the attribute name will be counted.

+If we want to know:
+- whether `title` tag is not in head
+- and whether `meta` tag with attribute name `name` and attribute value `descriptions`, is in head
+we can apply the following two rules:

 Example rules:
 ```js